Domper59/Cold-War-Enhancement---More-Events/Planning.md

     * After Viktor Grishin : Oleg Shenin, Sergey Alexandrov, Viktor Tyulkin and Gennady Zyuganov.
     * After Dinmukhamed Kunaev : Pyotr Demichev and Oleg Shenin

+  * Gorbachev's assassination in 1990
+  Event that could cause the death of Gorbachev via his assassination attempt during the parade of the October Revolution in 1990.
+  Possible personalities: Viktor Alksnis, Vitaly Vorotnikov and Alexander Yakovlev.

   * Enhanced events on Egor Ligachev [100%]
   Add more events about Egor Ligachev with three different endings.